Newark Liberty International Airport Station: Opening

+Amtrak increased Northeast Regional service at the station by one-quarter in July 2024.

 PATH extension proposal

 In September 2012, the Port Authority of New York and New Jersey announced that work would commence on a study to explore extending the PATH system to the station.
 The new station would be located at ground level to the west of the existing NJ Transit station.
 A storage yard for PATH trains would also be built.
 There would be a park and ride facility at the stop, with a new entrance to the surrounding Dayton neighborhood, and an overpass to the existing NJ Transit and AirTrain platforms.

 In 2014, the PANYNJ proposed a 10-year capital plan that included the PATH extension, which was approved by the Board of Commissioners on February 19 of that year.
 However, in late 2014, there were calls for reconsideration of Port Authority funding priorities.
 The PATH extension followed the route of existing Manhattan-to-Newark Airport train service, while there was no funding for either the Gateway Tunnel under the Hudson River, or the replacement of the aging and overcrowded Port Authority Bus Terminal.
 On January 11, 2017, the PANYNJ released its 10-year capital plan that included $1.7 billion for the extension.
 Under the plan, construction was projected to start in 2020.

 The PANYNJ announced in March 2023 that it was deferring funding for the Newark Airport extension to a future capital plan.

-At the same time, the PANYNJ's Board of Commissioners allotted $12 million to plan and design new entrances to the Newark Liberty International Airport station.
+Street access

+On March 16, 2023, the PANYNJ's Board of Commissioners authorized the completion of a $12 million study that would plan and design a new street-level entrance to the station from neighborhoods to the west via a new access point on Frelinghuysen Avenue (New Jersey Route 27).
+This would allow the local community to get improved transit access at a cost substantially lower than a PATH extension.
+The project was initially expected to cost $125 million, and PANYNJ applied for a $45 million grant from the federal Rebuilding American Infrastructure with Sustainability and Equity (RAISE) Grant program.
+PANYNJ's Board of Commissioners approved a $160 million contract to build the project on March 28, 2024.
+Work was expected to be completed in 2026.
+On June 13, 2025, the Port Authority broke ground on the project.